 On this page:

-Students in a wide range of COSM majors may benefit by supplementing their knowledge and skills with a stronger background in biochemistry and molecular biology, particularly those pursuing professional degrees post-graduation.
-The minor is flexible and allows you to select from a subset of courses beyond the required departmental core courses, permitting you to align the minor more appropriately with your major.
+The minor is flexible and allows you to select from a subset of courses beyond the required departmental core, permitting you to align the minor more appropriately with your major.

-The teaching and research programs of the department are conducted in modern, well-equipped classrooms and laboratories.
-Our curriculum fosters the development of active learning, teamwork, critical thinking, scientific reasoning, and communication skills, as well as relevant content knowledge in both biochemistry and molecular biology.
-Within the curriculum, there are many opportunities for you to be associated with cutting edge research through independent studies and undergraduate research projects.
+You will take part in teaching and research programs conducted in modern, well-equipped classrooms and laboratories.
+Take courses that foster the development of active learning, teamwork, critical thinking, scientific reasoning, and communication skills, as well as relevant content knowledge in both biochemistry and molecular biology.
+There are many opportunities for you to be associated with cutting-edge research through independent studies and undergraduate research projects.

 When you complete this minor, you should be able to utilize foundational concepts in biochemistry and molecular biology such as: